rebelsuraj1506/backend-developer/Databases.md

    - Focuses on *how* data is actually stored and accessed (e.g., data files, access paths).
    - Used by database administrators and system architects.

 **Example**:
-   The internal schema for the Employee table would specify that EmployeeID is stored as an integer in a particular disk block, possibly with an index for fast searching.

-**Example**:
 Let's illustrate the internal/physical schema for Employee and Department tables with possible physical storage details.